Async Handles — Handle<T> Value Model

 Implicit join

-When the step list you are in finishes, the runtime awaits every run async handle that was still registered in that list’s scope.
-That is the “implicit join”: it is tied to the executeSteps scope for that block, not only to the outer name of a workflow.
-For example, handles created only inside an if (or a similar inner body) are joined at the end of that inner list, before the next line after the if runs.
-Entry workflows drain the inbox when their step list ends (and after that join).
+When the step list you are in finishes, the runtime awaits every run async handle created in that executeSteps invocation (localHandleIds in node-workflow-runtime.ts).
+Await happens in creation order (sequential await), not with a single Promise.all.
+That is the “implicit join”: it is per block, not merely per workflow name—for example, handles created only inside an if body are joined at the end of that inner list, before control continues after the if.

 recover and catch